 When hundreds or thousands of people gather together for a spiritual purpose like this, the experience is powerful and transformative.
-Listening, meditating, discussing, and praying all become deeper experiences that touch the heart.
+Listening, meditating, discussing and praying become deeper experiences that touch the heart.

-Geshe Kelsang calls Festivals “meaningful vacations”.
-We are on a relaxing and enjoyable vacation, in wonderful company; but also creating something of lasting value to bring home with us.
+Geshe Kelsang calls Festivals “meaningful vacations."
+We are on a relaxing and enjoyable vacation in wonderful company, but we are also creating something of lasting value to bring home with us.

 Making the choice to dedicate some time to our spiritual life in this way feels meaningful.
-It gives us the opportunity to do many teachings and meditations – a lot more than in any normal week, month, or even year of our life.
+It gives us the opportunity to receive many teachings and engage in many meditations – a lot more than in any normal week, month, or even year of our life.
 As a result, the experience is very rich.

-The Kadampa tradition is an international union of over 1200 Buddhist temples, meditation centers, and associated groups; and these Festivals provide an opportunity for this union to flourish and bring benefit to all living beings.
+The New Kadampa Tradition is an international union of over 1,300 Buddhist temples, meditation centers and associated groups, and these Festivals provide an opportunity for this union to flourish and bring benefit to all living beings.
 As Geshe Kelsang Gyatso says in the book Modern Buddhism: